-In addition, RIW cash beneficiaries shall report absences of a dependent child from the home, expected to exceed thirty (30) days, within five (5) days of the date the parent becomes aware of the child's anticipated absence.

-If the agency representative discovers that the household failed to report a change as required by Section 0850.02.09. and as a result, received child care benefits to which it was not entitled, the agency representative refers an improper payment claim to the CCR/Fraud Unit.

-An improper payment occurs when the child care benefit amount paid exceeds the benefit that would have been issued if the payment were calculated correctly based on accurate information that was reported , verified, and acted on in a timely manner.

-The CCR/Fraud Unit establishes whether the improper payment was agency caused, household caused, or intentional fraud violation and recovers the improper payment in accordance with Section 0850.11.

-- 4) When information provided to DHS in conjunction with the duty to report requires a change in CCAP authorized services, the following apply: - (a) If the resulting change in CCAP authorized services does not adversely affect the family, implementation will begin, in most circumstances, on the first Sunday following the date the report was made to DHS; - (b) If the resulting change in CCAP services has an adverse impact on the family, notice of the change shall be provided by DHS to the family at least ten (10) days prior to the implementation date. - 5) Any change in the amount of income by any member of the financial unit must be reported to DHS within ten (10) days of the date the change takes effect.
-Upon receipt of the report, CCAP eligibility shall be recalculated based on the reported change in income. - (a) For income eligible families, changes in the amount of gross monthly income of twenty-five (\$25) dollars or less need not be reported until the next certification period.
-This exception accommodates occasional bonuses, overtime and seasonal changes in employment. - (b) Changes in sources of income and in household composition must also be reported within ten (10) days of the date the change takes effect. - 6) Any change in the amount of countable resources (See Section 0850.02.05,E,2) available to the financial unit must be reported to DHS within ten (10) days of the date the resource level changes, if the change would affect eligibility.
+- the home, expected to exceed thirty (30) days, within five (5) days of the date the parent becomes aware of the child's anticipated absence. - e.
+If the agency representative discovers that the household failed to report a change as required by Section 0850.02.09. and as a result, received child care benefits to which it was not entitled, the agency representative refers an improper payment claim to the FRED/Fraud/CCRU Unit. - f.
+An improper payment occurs when the child care benefit amount paid exceeds the benefit that would have been issued if the payment were calculated correctly based on accurate information that was reported, verified, and acted on in a timely manner. - g.
+The FRED/Fraud/CCRU Unit establishes whether the improper payment was agency caused, household caused, or fraud and recovers the improper payment in accordance with Section 0850.05. - 3.
+When information provided to DHS in conjunction with the duty to report requires a change in CCAP authorized services, the following apply: - If the resulting change in CCAP authorized services does not adversely affect the family, implementation will begin, in most circumstances, on the first Sunday following the date the report was made to DHS; - b.
+If the resulting change in CCAP services has an adverse impact on the family, notice of the change shall be provided by DHS to the family at least ten (10) days prior to the implementation date. - 4.
+Any change in the amount of income by any member of the financial unit must be reported to DHS within ten (10) days of the date the change takes effect.
+Upon receipt of the report, CCAP eligibility shall be recalculated based on the reported change in income. - a.
+For income eligible families, changes in the amount of gross monthly income of twenty-five (\$25) dollars or less need not be reported until the next certification period.
+This exception accommodates occasional bonuses, overtime and seasonal changes in employment. - b.
+Changes in sources of income and in household composition must also be reported within ten (10) days of the date the change takes effect. - 5.
+Any change in the amount of countable resources (See Section 0850.02.04,B,2) available to the financial unit must be reported to DHS within ten (10) days of the date the resource level changes, if the change would affect eligibility.
 Upon receipt of the report, CCAP eligibility shall be recalculated based on the reported change in resources.

-0850.02.09.05 Underpayments
+0850.02.08.05 Improper Payments